 Act 108, Session Laws of Hawaii 2014 (Act 108), transferred the Public Utilities Commission (PUC) from Department of Budget and Finance (B&F) to Department of Commerce and Consumer Affairs (DCCA).
 The numbering system for the Hawaii Administrative Rules (HAR) uses different numbers for different departments.
 The B&F rules are in Title 6, and the DCCA rules are in Title 16.

-Therefore, in accordance with Act 108, four chapters of the HAR are being moved, substantially as-is, from B&F (Title 6) to DCCA (Title 16).
+Therefore, in accordance with Act 108, four chapters of the HAR will move, substantially as-is, from B&F (Title 6) to DCCA (Title 16).
 To change the numbers requires the simultaneous repeal of the existing chapters (in the B&F title) and adoption of new chapters (in the DCCA title).
 The existing and new chapters are provided below:

 - Repeal: Chapter 6-61, Rules of Practice and Procedure before the Public Utilities Commission